bshishov/OfflineWebsiteViewer/README.md

 ## Search indexing

 Search indexing is based on [Lucene.Net](https://lucenenet.apache.org/) package.
 You can create (or delete) a search index using the command in the main menu.
 Tool looks for all `.html` and `.htm` files in project folder then extracts a `<title>`  tag contents.
 Then it creates a special search index stored in same project folder in folder called `SearchIndex`.
 So you can pack the whole project into archive without losing search index.
 Just create index once and then it is ready to use.

+## ToDo

+- Build with appveyor
+- More locales
+- Unified `project://` scheme

 ## Contribution
 Feel free to contribute.